mylinuxforwork/dotfiles/README.md

 PLEASE BACKUP YOUR EXISTING .config FOLDER WITH YOUR DOTFILES BEFORE STARTING THE SCRIPTS FOR INITIONAL INSTALLTION.

-The script will try to create a backup from an older dotfiles folder.
+The script will try to create a backup from an older dotfiles installation.

+### Installation with GIT

 ```
 # 1.)
 Change into your Downloads folder